RLRC: Reinforcement Learning-based Recovery for Compressed Vision-Language-Action Models: RLRC

 \subsection{Further Quantization of VLAs}

-After applying SFT and RL, the pruned VLA achieves task execution performance comparable to, or even surpassing, that of the original VLA.
-Building upon this strong foundation, we further explore 4-bit quantization to achieve extreme memory compression.
+We further explore 4-bit quantization to achieve extreme memory compression.
 This additional step significantly reduces the model's memory footprint, enabling seamless deployment in resource-constrained environments.
-By combining structured pruning, performance recovery, and quantization in a unified pipeline, we demonstrate that it is feasible to retain high utility while meeting stringent efficiency demands in real-world VLA applications.
 Naturally, applying quantization to a VLA model pruned by 90\% further reduces memory consumption but introduces noticeable impacts on other aspects of performance.
-Therefore, if the target deployment device has sufficient memory, quantization may not be necessary, so we call it optional quantization.
+Therefore, if the target deployment device has sufficient memory, quantization may not be necessary, so we call it optional quantization and regard the variants with quantization as RLRC-4bit.

-In summary, RLRC integrates structured pruning, performance recovery, and quantization into a cohesive compression framework tailored for VLAs.
-By focusing on structured pruning of the LLM component, we achieve substantial reductions in model size and inference cost without compromising hardware efficiency.
-A two-stage performance recovery strategy comprising SFT and RL is employed to restore task execution capabilities, particularly under high pruning ratios.
-Finally, we apply 4-bit quantization to further minimize memory usage, enabling deployment on resource-limited robotic platforms.
-Collectively, these techniques demonstrate that VLAs can be significantly compressed while preserving their effectiveness, paving the way for efficient and scalable real-world applications.